How To Stop Or Confront Bullying at School

-Everyone, even bullies, have their own issues, stressors, and home environments that cause them to act out and respond to the world in different ways.
-There is no one standard profile of a bully - anyone from any kind of background can have bullying behaviors.
-In some cases, bullies are acting out of insecurity or low self-esteem, or replicating bad behavior they’ve experienced.
+Everyone, even bullies, have their own issues and stressors that cause them to act out and respond to the world in different ways.
+There is no one standard profile of a bully.
+Anyone from any kind of background can have bullying behaviors.
+In some cases, bullies are acting out of insecurity or low self-esteem, or replicating bad behavior they’ve witnessed.
 Some want to feel a sense of power over others, or they receive validation from peers when they bully.
 While this shouldn’t excuse a bully of their actions, knowing that context can help you better understand the reasons for their behavior.

 If you see a bully committing a crime, or if someone is in immediate risk of harm, find a teacher or school staff member.

-If someone is feeling helpless, distraught, or contemplating suicide - be there for them, and put them in touch with life-saving resources like the school counselor or a crisis hotline.
+If someone is feeling helpless, distraught, or contemplating suicide, put them in touch with life-saving resources like the school counselor or a crisis hotline.

 The national crisis hotline is 1-800-273-8255 (TALK).
 We recommend saving that number, using it if you need to, and sharing it with others who need it.
-The crisis hotline is reachable via call or text, available 24 hours, and staffed by trained, loving volunteers who are ready to talk.
-In addition to this hotline, here is a full list of free mental-health resources for young people.
+The crisis hotline is reachable via call or text, available 24 hours a day, and is staffed by trained volunteers who are ready to talk.
+In addition to this hotline, here is a list of free mental health resources for young people.